-7.7 PCIe
+6.7 PCIe

-GPv2 card supports PCIe Gen3 speed.
+GPv2 card supports PCIe Gen3.
 Comparing to GPv1 design, the biggest change here is GPv2 has a Microchip PM8535 96port PCIE Fanout Switch on the board.
-That PCIE switch will extend the 24 PCIe lanes from Twin lake to 48 lanes.
-There are several other benenfits that PCIe switch introduced which we will give a detailed description in this section.
+The PCIE switch will extend the 24 PCIe lanes from Twin lake to 48 lanes.
+There are several other benefits to the PCIe switch which we will give a detailed description in this section.